ajcwebdev/ryan-gpt/done/2021/2021-09-11-streaming-solidjs-fine-grained-reactivity-part-02.md

 coverImage: "https://i.ytimg.com/vi/b9e7VXs_A4s/hqdefault.jpg?v=613bfece"
 ---

+## Episode Description

+Deep exploration of fine-grained reactivity, demonstrating how signals, derivations, and computations underpin SolidJS’s runtime and rendering mechanics.

+## Episode Summary

+In this two-hour livestream, Ryan Carniato methodically unpacks the concepts and implementations of fine-grained reactivity, using SolidJS and foundational JavaScript as guiding examples.
+He begins by defining reactivity as declarative programming that allows systems to update automatically based on defined rules.
+The discussion then shifts to primitive reactive constructs—signals, derivations (memos), and reactions—showing how various frameworks like Knockout, Vue, Solid, MobX, and React expose a common “signal” interface under different names.
+Carniato walks through building a minimal reactive core from scratch, illustrating how subscriptions, context stacks, and cleanup work together to propagate updates efficiently without glitches.
+He further demonstrates dynamic dependencies with computed values, compares runtime and compile-time reactivity, and highlights performance trade-offs between functions and proxies.
+Midway, he covers advanced topics like untracking contexts, batching updates, and ensuring glitch-free execution via topological ordering.
+In the latter half, Carniato delves into SolidJS-specific mechanisms—disposal via createRoot and onCleanup, nested roots for mapping arrays, universal props handling, and the “insert” and “spread” utilities that form a lightweight, high-performance renderer.
+Throughout, practical code demos and detailed explanations show how Solid streamlines reactivity into a cohesive system, culminating in a full-fledged render pipeline built atop these core concepts.

+## Chapters

 ### 00:45:00 - Demonstration of Notification & Execution Order

 As the stream crosses the forty-five-minute mark, Ryan fires up the sandbox again and runs the glitch-free reactive example live.
 He modifies the source code to illustrate exactly how `setA(newA); setB(newB);` triggers notifications.
 First, both signals broadcast “stale” to their subscribers.
 Next, `C` sees `B` is stale and recomputes to the new value.
 Finally, the effect sees both `A` and `C` have settled and logs their sum once.
 Viewers watch the console output confirm this ordering: no intermediate or incorrect sums appear.
 Ryan then toggles the update order—setting `B` before `A`, or vice versa—and shows that the final output remains consistent, thanks to the system’s pre-notification strategy.